Weava/Intro-To-Angular.js/README.md

 [Controllers page in Angular docs](https://docs.angularjs.org/guide/controller)

 ##### Services
 Services are the main elements of Angular that are meant to represent the back-end of the project.
 They should be used to share and manage data and states between controllers, as well as retrieving and storing data from both remote and local sources (e.g. API calls, reading from local JSON file, etc.).
-These elements rely on dependency injection
+These elements rely on dependency injection.

 NOTE: Services are singletons in Angular, meaning they are simply a single instance of their service passed around from use to use.